emqx/emqx-docs/en_US/security/authn/mysql.md

 ```

 ::: warning
-When there is a significant number of users in the system make sure that the tables used by the query are optimized
+When there are a significant number of users in the system make sure that the tables used by the query are optimized
 and that effective indexes are used.
 Otherwise connecting MQTT clients will produce excessive load on the database
 and on the EMQX broker itself.
 :::